somebox/how-we-work/README.md

 - Show how external dependencies (on resources or changes) affect progres
 - Show how interruptions affect progress

-### A single team
-Looking at multiple teams
+### Multiple Teams
 - Show teams that have cycles aligned, vs independent and the impact here
 - Show overhead of comms and alignment
 - Show how outside, unplanned work can impact progress towards goals
 - show the calendar problem visually, how time fills up in "first available" fashing, why blocking time and having shared rituals help

-### A single team
+### A Whole Organization
-Looking at a whole org
-- Show 10 teams in progress, separately aligning with stakeholders; vs. festival planning and reduction of meetings
+- Show 10 teams in progress, in different departments, separately aligning with stakeholders; vs. festival planning and reduction of meetings
 - Show the cumulative effect of legacy or changing goals on a software org, how the whole system is affected
 - Show bottlenecks that slow down everyone (ex: approvals, under-provisioned design, waiting for research, "big" company projects that interrupt)